thezerobit/dotfiles/README.md

 Ubuntu, you can get the dependencies with this line:

-`sudo apt-get install ruby1.8 ruby1.8-dev`
+`sudo apt-get install ruby-dev`

-Then, to build the module, cd into the .vim/ruby/command-t folder and run the following commands:
+Then, to build the module, cd into the `.vim/bundle/command-t/ruby/command-t` folder and run the following
+commands:

 `ruby extconf.rb && make`

 That's all you should need to get that working.

+The vim plugins are now managed as submodules in the `.vim/bundle` folder and are loaded with pathogen.

 Other included vim plugins are: